Heiko Bleher

-Heiko Bleher (born 18 October 1944) is a German researcher, author, photographer, and filmmaker.
+Heiko Bleher (18 October 1944 – 15 August 2025) was a German researcher, author, photographer and filmmaker.
 He is best known in the scientific community for his contribution to the exploration of fresh and brackish water habitats worldwide.
-He has discovered numerous species of fish and aquatic plant, several of which carry his name or are named in honor of Bleher's family.
+He discovered numerous species of fish and aquatic plant, several of which carry his name or are named in honor of Bleher's family.

-Biography
+Life and career

 Heiko Bleher was born in Frankfurt on Main, Germany.
-He is the fourth and last child of Ludwig Bleher and Amanda Flora Hilda Bleher née Kiel.
+He was the fourth and last child of Ludwig Bleher and Amanda Flora Hilda Bleher née Kiel.
 Bleher inherited his passion for freshwater fishes and aquatic plants from his mother.
 Amanda Flora Hilda Bleher was the daughter of Adolf Kiel, who is known as the "Father of Water Plants" and a pioneer of the modern aquarium.
 Adolf Kiel established the world's largest plant and ornamental fish farm in Frankfurt am Main, Germany, in 1900.

 At the age of 4, Bleher's mother took him to Equatorial Guinea, in West Africa, on a research expedition.
 Two years later, he accompanied his mother on a journey throughout Europe, collecting plants and fishes.
 From age seven, he and his three siblings joined their mother on her adventurous exploration trip deep into the "green hell" of the South American jungle.
 During this two-year expedition, his mother discovered many new aquatic plant species, fishes and other animals.
 At the end of 1958, Bleher's family settled permanently in Brazil and established a water-plant nursery and fish-breeding hatchery called "Osiris" in the jungle outside Rio de Janeiro.
 In 1962, Bleher moved to the United States and later attended the University of South Florida, studying courses in ichthyology, biology, limnology, oceanography, parasitology, combined with work at Elsberry's Fish Farm and at Gulf Fish Farm.
 Upon returning to Rio de Janeiro in 1964, Bleher established his own export company, "Aquarium Rio", and continued his research and collecting throughout Brazil.

 In 1964, Bleher introduced the Hemigrammus bleheri (the brilliant rummy-head tetra) to the aquarium hobby.
 It was the first species to be named after him.
 Bleher contributed to the rainbowfish species community by introducing Melanotaenia boesemani and many of the other almost 100 species of rainbowfish.
 In 1970, Bleher was the first to collect live Pterophyllum altum from Venezuela.

+Bleher died on 15 August 2025, at the age of 80.